Cat proof fencing

-This page provides some information on things you might consider when building a cat proof fence.
+These are some of the things you might consider when building a cat proof fence.

 Some basic design considerations

 Cats should have access to the house through a cat door.
-If there are times when they are not able to access the house, they require access to a weatherproof sleeping area with a bed, and an adequate supply of fresh water etc while in the yard.
+If there are times when the cat has no access the house, they need to have a weatherproof sleeping area with a bed and an adequate supply of fresh water while in the yard.
 There must be no dangerous items in the yard or sharp edges used in the fencing.

-In most instances, fence extensions are legal as long as they are entirely on your side of the fence (i.e. not directly above the fence, or intruding over to the neighbour's side).
-However, some properties may have covenants in place restricting the height of fences check with your local council to see if this applies to your property.
+In most instances, fence extensions are legal as long as they are entirely on your side of the fence (for example, not directly above the fence, or intruding over to the neighbour's side).
+Some properties may have covenants in place restricting the height of fences.
+Check with your local council to see if this applies to your property.

 The first step in cat proofing your yard is to seal off all gaps in and underneath the existing fences and gates.
 Cats do not usually dig underneath fences.

 If your cat shares the yard (or is next to a yard) with a dog that digs, you may need to put a concrete or wooden plinth in the soil under the fence to prevent the dog opening up an escape route.
 In addition to 'cat proofing' your gates, lock any gates that are used infrequently and fit self-closing springs and latches to all other gates around the yard.